 For the more adventurous, this is the perfect opportunity for your first parachute jump!
 Departing from Palermo, tandem parachute jumps from a height of 3,500m are completely controlled by the instructor who, after around 50 seconds of freefall, will guide you on a leisurely flight of approximately five minutes, taking in vistas of the mountains and the sea.
 Prices from around €170.
 Tandem skydives can also be organised in Syracuse.

-In western Sicily, tandem paragliding flights are available with departures from various points (depending on the weather), including San Vito lo Capo, Piana degli Albanesi and Cefalù.
+In western and northern Sicily, tandem paragliding flights are available with departures from various points (depending on the weather), including San Vito lo Capo, Piana degli Albanesi, Cefalù and Tindari.
 Prices from around €100.

 For experienced skydivers, an all-inclusive Flying Safari Paraglide is an excellent opportunity to combine your passion for adrenaline-seeking activities with magnificent views.
 The flights depart from various locations including Tindari, San Vito lo Capo, Agrigento and Montagna Grande.